-Four courses satisfying the following requirements:
+Five courses satisfying the following requirements:

-- Two CS750-level or above courses - At least one, but not more than two, approved graduate business (GB) course offered by the Sellinger School of Business and Management
+- Three CS750-level or above courses - At least one, but not more than two, approved graduate business (GB) course offered by the Sellinger School of Business and Management

 Approved CS and GB electives are listed below.
-Alternate GB courses may be chosen with the approval of the department.
+Alternate GB courses may be chosen with the approval of the director.